guardian/mobile-purchases/README.md

  - Subscription Status: This function checks the status of a subscription on behalf of the App.
  - Delete Link: This function deletes rows from the UserSubscriptions table if their corresponding subscription has been deleted.
 It relies on [dynamo streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html).

-## Running typescript lambdas locally
+## Running TypeScript lambdas locally

 We're using [TypeScript](https://www.typescriptlang.org/) to develop this project and it's useful to be able to test these locally, without having to resubmit a build and deploy to the cloud.